Tools

 DIGIT Health Campaign Management (DIGIT HCM) is a free, fit-for-purpose, open-source product that helps countries to expand capabilities in public health service delivery and transform their health campaigns.
 From setting-up campaigns quickly, to planning, inventory management, registrations, service delivery and real-time data dashboards, DIGIT HCM covers all elements required to run effective campaigns.
 The same product can be used for all campaign types across multiple diseases.

 DIGIT HCM is built using modular building blocks that are highly configurable allowing countries to tailor the product to their specific needs, easily.
 These building blocks are reusable allowing for the creation of new solutions.
-Data resides in shared open registries enabling the reuse of data and establishing a single source of truth.
+Data reside in shared open registries enabling their reuse and establishing a single source of truth.
 Interoperability is baked into the design of DIGIT HCM allowing free flow of data across different systems.
 DIGIT HCM enables countries to set-up their own digital public infrastructure for health.

 DIGIT HCM offers: